greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 First, if something is rational, it is neither liberal nor conservative.
 It is rational.

-Second, it is an admission against interest, as the unstated implication is that liberalism itself (mainstream liberalism?) is not rational, hence the need for a "rational" branch of liberalism.
+Second, it is an admission against interest, as the unstated implication is that liberalism itself (mainstream liberalism?) is irrational, hence the need for a "rational" branch of liberalism.
 The author seems to be trying to wrap modern-day liberalism (AKA progressivism) in rationality to give it the intellectual weight it does not have.

 As an aside, when I did a search for "rational liberalism" on DuckDuckGo, the first response on the list was the website Rational Liberal, which has as its motto "more feelings, more outrage."
 Feelings and outrage certainly are part of today's liberal/progressive mindset, but neither is rational.